Winter Theme and Centers for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-Today I am bringing you a Winter Theme and Centers ideas for your preschoolers, to turn your classroom or home into a winter wonderland of learning activities, where you can address all the domains in a fun and educational way.
+Today, I am bringing you Winter Theme and Center ideas for your preschoolers.
+These ideas will turn your classroom or home into a winter wonderland of learning activities, where you can address all domains in a fun and educational way.

 There is something magical about Winter!
-The white landscape and colder weather make me think about sitting in pajamas covered in a soft blanket in front of a crackling fire, with a hot chocolate cup and a nice book.
+The white landscape and colder weather make me think about sitting in pajamas covered in a soft blanket before a crackling fire, with a hot chocolate cup and an excellent book.

 The bad part about it is having to shovel snow, scrape ice from the windshield, and watch not to break yourself something falling on a slippery floor.

-Regardless of where you are, and what type of weather you are experiencing, Winter is a beautiful season with the best holiday ever, Christmas!
-It is also a good opportunity to get your children engaged in learning activities with this season in mind.
+Regardless of where you are and what type of weather you are experiencing, Winter is a beautiful season with the best holiday ever, Christmas!
+It is also an excellent opportunity to engage your children in learning activities with this season in mind.
 Here are some ideas you can use.

 Circle Time

-Circle Time is one of the most important parts of your day because it helps you introduce what you have scheduled, and kind offset of the mood for the rest of that day.
-It is also a time where preschoolers can work on their social skills, while they are together as a large group.
+Circle Time is one of the most important parts of your day because it helps you introduce what you have scheduled and sets the mood for the rest of that day.
+It is also a time when preschoolers can work on their social skills as a large group.

 I always start circle time with a song and then continue with a storybook or a short activity.
-Since I have not written winter songs myself, I was researching where to get some and discover that teachingmama.org has a collection of very pretty winter songs appropriate for circle time.
+Since I have not written winter songs, I researched where to get some and discovered that teachingmama.org has a collection of beautiful winter songs appropriate for circle time.
 She also includes a free printable that you can download HERE.

 Literacy